keshavgoyal1744/CVE/React/FinalReportDos.md

+# Unbounded memory buffering in `decodeReplyFromBusboy` allows unauthenticated multipart upload DoS (RSC)

-### A. Vulnerability Summary
+## Summary

-A remote attacker can trigger deterministic memory exhaustion in servers using React Server Components (RSC) multipart reply decoding.
-The `decodeReplyFromBusboy()` implementation buffers uploaded file parts entirely in memory (external/native buffers) with no size bound before application code executes.
+A remote attacker can trigger deterministic memory exhaustion in servers using React Server Components multipart reply decoding. `decodeReplyFromBusboy()` buffers uploaded file parts entirely in memory (external/native buffers) with no size bound before application code executes, making it a framework-level DoS primitive.
+In memory-capped environments (containers/serverless), a single unauthenticated request reliably causes request failure and sustained memory pressure.
-Because the buffering occurs inside the framework decoding layer rather than userland handlers, typical mitigations (route handlers, action code, or streaming processing) cannot prevent the allocation.
-In memory-restricted environments (containers/serverless), a single unauthenticated request reliably causes request failure and sustained memory pressure, resulting in denial of service.

-The issue is not dependent on Node.js configuration or reverse proxy behavior; it occurs in the decoding layer prior to application logic.
+## Root Cause

+In `react-server`, multipart file parts are accumulated without a byte cap:

+* `ReactFlightReplyServer.js` creates `chunks: []` for each file handle, appends all chunks (`handle.chunks.push(chunk)`), then materializes a full `Blob(handle.chunks, ...)`.
+* The Node multipart decoder feeds attacker-controlled chunks into this sink via `resolveFileInfo` → `resolveFileChunk` (per data event) → `resolveFileComplete`.
+* This behavior is production-relevant (no `__DEV__` gating).

+## Impact

+* Forces memory allocation proportional to attacker-controlled upload size before user handlers can reject the request.
+* In memory-restricted deployments, drives the process to its memory ceiling and causes request failure; attackers can repeat requests to keep instances unhealthy (restart loops / autoscaling exhaustion).
+* Upstream limits (proxy/busboy) mitigate only if correctly configured; React's decode API currently provides no built-in bound and behaves as an unsafe sink by default.

 ## Attack Vector